melisa-l/fabric-rti-mcp/README.md

 #### Verify Installation:
 1. Open GitHub Copilot Chat and switch to Agent mode
 2. Type "@workspace /tools" to see available MCP tools
-3. You should see tools from fabric-rti-mcp (Kusto, Eventstreams, SQL Lakehouse)
+3. You should see tools from fabric-rti-mcp (SQL Lakehouse tools primarily)
-4. Try a test query: "List my Kusto databases"
+4. Try a test query: "What tables are in my lakehouse?"

 ---